AY2324S2-CS2103T-F13-2/tp/docs/UserGuide.md

 ## Known Issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **When the tags are too long**, there is no length restriction on the tags.
-However, when you add a tag that is too long, the last few characters will be cut off and will not be able to be seen in any window size.
-The remedy is to shorten the tag's name.
-We understand that this is not optimal, and we are currently looking at ways to accommodate tags with very long names.
+2. **When the plans are too long**, there is no length restriction on the plans.
+However, when you add a plan that is too long, the last few characters will be cut off and will not be able to be seen in any window size.
+The remedy is to shorten the plan's name.
+We understand that this is not optimal, and we are currently looking at ways to accommodate plans with very long names.

 --------------------------------------------------------------------------------------------------------------------